Lincoln-Madaraka/Lincoln-Madaraka/README.md

 ## About Me
 I’m Lincoln Madaraka, a Kenyan software engineer specializing in backend development, full-stack applications, and DevOps engineering.
-I have BSc. in Telecommunication & Information Technology Degree from Kenyatta University and a Software Engineering Certification from Africa Leadership Experience(ALX) SWE, I build scalable, secure and cloud-ready systems.
+I have a Degree from Kenyatta University and a Software Engineering Certification from Holberton School's Africa Leadership Experience(ALX) SWE, I build scalable, secure and cloud-ready systems.

 I focus on:
-1. Backend API development and Fullstack Mobile and Web App development
+1. Fullstack Mobile and Web App development.
-2. Infrastructure automation & CI/CD pipelines
+2. Infrastructure automation & CI/CD pipelines.
-3. Cloud platforms like AWS, GCP and Azure
+3. Cloud platforms like AWS, GCP and Azure.
-4. System security and high availability
+4. System security and high availability.
+5. Backend API development.

 ## Skills & Tech Stack